gokhantezcan/Machine_Learning_Cases/README.md

 1) Logistic Regression Classification case is used for predict malignant and benign tumors.
-In this case setup, 96 percent success is obtained.
+In this case setup, approximately 96 percent success is obtained.
+Breast Cancer Wisconsin (Diagnostic) Data Set is used for training and testing (https://www.kaggle.com/uciml/breast-cancer-wisconsin-data).